 - You'll then see an option to Enable Oculus Link.
 Select Enable.

-You should now be able to use Oculus Link.
-If you were unable to connect, or if your PC games struggle with performance issues, you may have a problem with either your cable or your PC.
+Oculus Link should be all set up and ready to use.
+If you were unable to connect or your PC games struggled with performance issues, you probably need to update your PC or replace your cable.

 If you want more detailed guidance, we have a guide on how to play SteamVR on Quest that explains your three main options: with Air Link, with a Link Cable, or with Virtual Desktop.

 If you're encountering random disconnections, make sure to select Deny when the "Allow access to data" pop-up appears after connecting the cable.
 Selecting "Allow" will cause connection inconsistencies.
 If you're having other issues, this Oculus Link Cable troubleshooting guide can help you out.

 A hard-wired connection through an Oculus Link Cable will almost always deliver the most reliable visual and technical performance.
 Still, ditching a physical cable is so freeing and brings back the original appeal of the standalone Quest 2, even when playing demanding PC VR games like Half-Life: Alyx.